|Joining the Lab

 One factor to consider is that you must budget enough time to complete your project.
 For research projects for semester-long credit, hours and data collection depend on the project and number of research credits.
 For a 4-credit research project, I expect that you will work an average of 12 hours per week during the regular academic semester.
 Students working for hourly pay are expected to commit a minimum of 10 hours per week during the academic term.

-The following is a list of projects completed by undergraduates working in the Altizer lab:
+The following is a partial list of projects completed by undergraduates working in the Altizer lab:

-Jean Chi - Evaluating methods for hemolymph collection and immune assays in larval monarch butterflies (2007)
+Jean Chi* - Tradeoffs between flight performance and immune defense in monarch butterflies (2009)

 Natalie Kolleda - Tracking continent-wide parasite spread in monarch butterflies: Launching a new citizen science project,MonarchHealth (2006)